Jerryaa98/PianoLearner/README.md

 I added multi notes capabilities, now I can also add more than 1 note at a time, like chords and stuff in the song file.

+added a song speed slider such that the linear interpolations will be faster or slower.

 fixed a couple of exceptions.